Ripazhakgggdkp/lotus-jewel-client/README.md

 `GET /vibrate/{intensity}/{deviceIndex}`

 Starts a vibration on the specified device (starting from 0) with the specified intensity.
 Will automatically stop after one second.
-Great for two player modes.
+Great for two player!
+Suggested by @gooeyPhantasm from the ZeroRanger Discord.

 `GET /stop/`